baanan/dotfiles/README.md

 # dotfiles

-My dotfiles for pop os.
+My dotfiles for pop os, sometimes mac, and even more rarely windows.

-The Neovim config also has an installer for windows.